codergeist/cg-server/README.md

 Let's say you have a Next.js project setup, and you want to utilize this server setup.
 Add this repository as a submodule to your project.

 ```
 nextjs-demo/                # <-- Your Next.js project
 ├── .docker/                # <-- This repository as a submodule in your project
     ├── db-data/
     ├── public/
-    ├── .env
+    ├── .env                # <-- default variables
     ├── docker-compose.yml
     └── docker-wrapper
 ├── pages/